 The Seven Sisters Cliffs are located in East Sussex along the south coast of England.
 The cliffs are part of the South Downs National Park and contain 280 hectares of beautiful white chalk cliffs.
 Along the route, you’ll get to enjoy beautiful views out towards the sea, as well as walk along grassland, see lighthouses and enjoy high views of Seaford and Eastbourne.
 You may also see local farm animals such as cows and sheep, as well as wildlife including rabbits and birds.

 To do the full hike you can start at either Eastbourne or Seaford and then walk east or west.
 If you’d prefer to tackle a smaller section and have a more relaxed visit you’ll find car parks along Beachy Head Road which runs close to the cliffs and trails.

 Options include getting the train to either Seaford or Eastbourne.
 When travelling from London it takes roughly 1.30-2 hours.
 If you wanted to start and return from the same station (ie Eastbourne) then after your hike you could get bus 12, 12A or 12X back to your original starting point.

 There are various places to park along the route such as at South Hill Barn Car Park or Exceat close to Seaford, or Beachy Head Main Car Park close to Eastbourne, as well as a few more spots along the main road that runs nearby.
 Alternatively, park within the actual towns.
 You could then complete the hike and get the bus (12, 12A or 12X) back to your starting point.
 Remember that depending on where you park you may have a slight walk from the bus stop to the car park.

 Tour – You can also visit the Seven Sisters Cliffs by going on a tour.
-An option is the tour by GetYourGuide which includes trains tickets from London to Brighton and then mini-bus travel around the South Downs National Park and stops at various places.
+You’ll find a tour option through GetYourGuide and Viator.
+These may include trains tickets from London to Brighton and then mini-bus travel around the South Downs National Park and stops at various places.
 These might not offer the same kind of experience as getting the train and doing a full hike but definitely another option to consider.